diegoagd10/dag-tools/CONTEXT.md

 All Tool processing is server-side.
 Files traverse the Hono backend; Artifacts are stored on the filesystem with metadata in SQLite; every Tool produces a Share Link.

+Implemented Tools: PDF Combine, PDF Split.
+Planned: QR Code, PDF to EPUB (PDF to EPUB currently ships UI only — a form page with a disabled Convert control; no backend conversion yet).

 All user-facing strings are in English.

 ## Language